Kamaladevi Chattopadhyay NIF Book Prize for 2022 announces its shortlist of five nonfiction books

 Since the ulema represent the community, they have engaged with political institutions on behalf of the people.
 Successive political regimes also started to turn to them as the leaders of the Indian Muslims and a cycle was started.
 Consequently, even when a progressive, or non-conservative Muslim politician emerges, she has to kowtow to the conservative few for credibility and acceptability.”

-The Chipko Movement: A People’s History, Shekhar Pathak, translated from the Hindi by Manisha Chaudhry, Permanent Black
+The Chipko Movement: A People’s History, Shekhar Pathak, translated from the Hindi by Manisha Chaudhry, Permanent Black and Ashoka University

 (From the publisher)